-It is recommended to have a recent lateral flow test (not older than 24h) as a condition of entry.
+It is obligatory to have a recent lateral flow test (not older than 24h) as a condition of entry.
+A vaccination certificate alone is not enough.
 You can prove your negative result, by uploading it on the government website HERE.
 Then you can bring a copy of the confirmation text message or email to show it at the door (printed or electronic on your phone).

 This academic year 2021/22 the weekly salsa classes will take place on Tuesdays during term time at the St Columba’s Church.
 There will be 3 different levels of L.A. style salsa classes for beginners, improvers and intermediate/advanced dancers.

 There are 3 different classes for 3 different levels:

 7-8 pm Salsa L.A.
 Style Beginners level with Francisco & Laura

 8-9 pm Salsa L.A.
 Style Improvers level with Francisco & Laura

 9-10 pm Salsa L.A.
 Style Intermediate level with Francisco & Laura